-

 About our research group

-The Dewson Lab’s research is focused on the powerhouses of cells, structures called mitochondria.
-Maintaining the integrity and function of mitochondria is essential for cells to survive and to grow.
+Our labs’ (Lazarou, Dewson, and Lechtenberg) research is focused on the powerhouses of cells, structures called mitochondria, and the role of ubiquitin ligase machineries.
+Maintaining the integrity and function of mitochondria is essential for cells to survive and to grow, and the ubiquitin system plays a key role in this.
 Mitochondria are also central to the process of cell death termed apoptosis.

 Defective function and integrity of mitochondria can lead to many diseases including Parkinson’s disease and cancer.
 Our research uses innovative approaches to better understand how cells in our body maintain their mitochondria to promote cell survival.
 This information is informing the development of new ways to treat a broad range of diseases with a specific focus on Parkinson’s disease.